sm1l3ycorp/Angular-6-Demo/README.md

-# Angular 6 Demo with Reactive Forms
+# Angular 6 Demo with Reactive Forms & Validators

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.